International Institute in Geneva: Academic programs

 The International Institute in Geneva offers undergraduate and graduate programs in several disciplines, including international relations, media and communications, computer science, business administration, international management, and international trade & finance.
 The business school offers joint degrees at the bachelor and graduate levels with University of Plymouth, UK.
 Students may select a unique option: undertaking the IIG master in IR and extending their studies to include an individual research dissertation to gain the award of MA-IR at University of Plymouth (UK) without leaving Geneva.
 A partnership with Boston University, US, gives an opportunity to earn a double degree with the opportunity to study in Boston.
-A doctorate in Business Administration jointly offered with Plymouth University is also available.
+A doctorate in Business Administration jointly offered with Plymouth University was also available.